OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 description is incompatible with the local copy, the :term:`FactoryManager` will pass the create message, via a proxy, to the :term:`ObjServerFactory` object on the remote server.
 (See the figure `Creation Process for a Distributed Component`_.)
-The :term:`ObjServerFactory` will spawn a separate process containing an :term:`ObjServer` that will create the requested object within its process.
-A proxy in the local process will communicate with the remote object through the :term:`ObjServer`.
+The ObjServerFactory will spawn a separate process containing an ObjServer that will create the requested object within its process.
+A proxy in the local process will communicate with the remote object through the ObjServer.
 Another figure shows a more `detailed creation process`_ for a distributed component.